 Karen M. Sandler is an attorney with the Software Freedom Law Center and serves as an officer of the Software Freedom Conservancy.
 Prior to joining SFLC, she worked as an associate in the corporate departments of Gibson, Dunn & Crutcher LLP in New York and Clifford Chance in New York and London.
 Sandler received her law degree from Columbia Law School in 2000, where she was a James Kent Scholar and co-founder of the Columbia Science and Technology Law Review.
 Sandler received her bachelor’s degree in engineering from The Cooper Union.

-Simon Phipps has engaged at a strategic level in the world’s leading technology companies, starting in roles such as field engineer, programmer, systems analyst and more recently taking executive leadership roles around open source.
-He worked with OSI standards in the 80s, on collaborative conferencing software in the 90s, helped introduce both Java and XML at IBM and was instrumental in open sourcing the whole software portfolio at Sun Microsystems.
+Currently Director of the Open Source Advisory Practice at global technology implementer Wipro Technologies, Simon Phipps has engaged at a strategic level in the world’s leading technology companies, starting in roles such as field engineer, programmer, systems analyst and more recently taking executive leadership roles around open source.
+He worked with X-series standards in the 80s, on collaborative conferencing software in the 90s, helped introduce both Java and XML at IBM and was instrumental in open sourcing the whole software portfolio at Sun Microsystems.

 He holds a BSc in electronic engineering and is a Fellow of the British Computer Society and of the Open Forum Academy.

-Gerv is a committed Christian, and member of Enfield Evangelical Free Church in Enfield, UK, where he lives.
+Gerv is a committed Christian, and member of The Crowded House in Sheffield, UK, where he lives with his wife and three children.
 The title of his blog, Hacking for Christ, reflects his view that Christians should do everything to the glory of God.

 Larry Augustin is the CEO of SugarCRM.
 As an angel investor and advisor to early stage technology companies, he currently serves on the Boards of Directors of Fonality, Hyperic, Medsphere, OSDL, Pentaho, SugarCRM, VA Software (NASDAQ: LNUX), and XenSource.
 One of the group who coined the term “Open Source”, he has written and spoken extensively on Open Source worldwide.
 Worth Magazine named him to their list of the Top 50 CEOs in 2000.
 From 2002 to 2004 he was a Venture Partner at Azure Capital Partners.
 In 1993 he founded VA Linux (now VA Software), where he served as CEO until August 2002 and led the company through an IPO in 1999.
 Larry can be found online at http://lmaugustin.com.